NullMoxy/GAMMASpeedrun/README.md

 **Do not close main.exe mid-run**
 **If you restart a run, close main.exe and open it again before starting**

+**Do Not Load a Save Before a Split.
+This will break the Splits.
+If you do by accident, Right Click Live Splits -> Control -> Undo Split**

 ## Speedrunning Rules
 - Vanilla GAMMA Must Be Used, No Adding Mods/Removing Mods (Except For This One Obviously).
 - No Debug Mode (Disable it in the Anomaly Launcher)